Gabriel-Barroso-Ventura/performance-metrics-machine-learning/README.md

-# performance-metrics-machine-learning
+# Machine Learning Performance Metrics Calculator.

-An python project that calculates machine learning  performance metrics.
+An project that calculates machine learning  performance metrics.
+We use Python as code language and Google Colab to develop the project.